-Dental.care@62 is in Marple and provides NHS and private dental care and treatment for adults and children.
-Services include orthodontics and dental implants.
+Grimsby Dental Care provides NHS and private dental care and treatment for adults and children.

 There is step free access to the practice for people who use wheelchairs and those with pushchairs.
 Car parking spaces are available near the practice.
+The practice has made reasonable adjustments to support patients with access requirements.